open5e/open5e/source/characters/feats.rst

 At certain levels, your class gives you the Ability Score Improvement feature.
 Using the optional feats rule, you can forgo taking that feature to take a feat of your choice instead.
-You can take each feat only once, unless the feat’s description says otherwise.
+You can take each feat only once, unless the feat's description says otherwise.

 You must meet any prerequisite specified in a feat to take that feat.
-If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
+If you ever lose a feat's prerequisite, you can't use that feat until you regain the prerequisite.
 For example, the Grappler feat requires you to have a Strength of 13 or higher.
-If your Strength is reduced below 13 somehow—perhaps by a withering curse—you can’t benefit from the Grappler feat until your Strength is restored.
+If your Strength is reduced below 13 somehow---perhaps by a withering curse---you can't benefit from the Grappler feat until your Strength is restored.

 Grappler